DariWolferin/meteor-datedropper/README.md

 DateDropper - packaged for meteor
 ============================
-Brian's Meteor package wrapper of [DateDropper](http://bit.ly/17ab6dt), Felice Gattuso's excellent jQuery plugin that provides a quick and easy way to manage dates for input fields.
+A Meteor package wrapper of [DateDropper](http://bit.ly/17ab6dt), Felice Gattuso's excellent jQuery plugin that provides a quick and easy way to manage dates for input fields.